modxorg/Docs/en/getting-started/upgrading-to-3.0/class-names.md

 ## Changed classes, with upgrade path

 The following class names were changed, but have been aliased in 3.0 to help alleviate upgrade pains as they are commonly used.
-The aliases are automatically included through the autoloader.
+The aliases are automatically in `modX::loadConfig` if `load_deprecated_global_class_aliases` is true, which is the default.
+It's possible to disable by adding the key with a value of `false` to your `$config_options` in `core/config/config.inc.php`.

 **The aliases will no longer be automatically available in MODX 3.3.** If you have not yet updated relevant code by then, you can manually require `core/include/deprecated.php` to temporarily resolve that, but you should still make sure to update the code to the new classes.